MarcelWestp/refactor-and-extend-exercise/refactored-README.md

 ----
   -3

+XXX
+First of all we need to talk how we estimate the value of the vehicle.

 - As Mary I want to see a message that tells me why a car is not valid so that I know why my submission is being rejected.

 I -2
 N +2